kdaisho/quebec3-v2/README.md

 4. Action runner just restarts the pm2 process

-Github actions started working after creating a swap file to increase available resource (RAM).
+We used have problems with Github actions due to lack of memory.
+Creating a swap file for 2GB allowed us to run it.
+Github actions has been running without a hitch since then.
 To increase RAM by creating a swap file, read [this article](<https://github.com/kdaisho/Blog/wiki/How-to-increase-memory-(RAM)-on-DigitalOcean-Droplets-for-free>).

 ## Eslint